 7. View from Aire de Jeux de la Place Croix Paquet

-Aire de Jeux de la Place Croix Paquet is a must-visit Instagram spot for anyone looking to capture Lyon from above.
 There are a ton of viewpoints here, so you’ll have lots of great photos.

 In fact, incredible views like this are what made me fall in love with France!

-Useful Tip: Another good spot is La Vue du Coquillat.
+Helpful Tip: Another good spot is La Vue du Coquillat.
 It’s at the corner of Rue des Fantasques and Rue Philibert Delorme.

 Address: To get the picture shown above, head to 12 Rue des Fantasques.